slin96/master-thesis/experiments/data/README.md

   - the `<imagenet-root>` needs to contain the following files
     - `ILSVRC2012_devkit_t12.tar.gz`
     - `ILSVRC2012_img_val.tar`
-    - unfortunately we can not include a download link here because a login is required
+    - unfortunately, we can not include a download link here because a login is required
       - the root link is [here](http://www.image-net.org/challenges/LSVRC/2012/downloads)
       - **WARNING**: after login for download you get redirected to the data for 2010, change the link to 2012 (http://www.image-net.org/challenges/LSVRC/2012/downloads) before download!